BeamTechnologies/XPC_PORT_MANN_TR/README.md

 Bu kod parçası, bir güvenlik açığı olduğundan, kötü amaçlı kişiler tarafından kullanılabilir.
 Bu nedenle, kullanıcıların güncellemeleri takip etmeleri ve bilinen güvenlik açıklarına karşı kendilerini korumaları önemlidir.

+The code initially creates a mach port and attempts to manipulate it for all-access, aiming to install a malicious process to crash the backboardd process.
+The working method of the code is detailed within the source code, including comments and notes for each function and library used.
+These comments and notes are attributed to the developer aliy_2001.

+Due to its exploitative nature, this code presents a security vulnerability that could be utilized by malicious actors.
+It is therefore important for users to stay up-to-date with security updates and take measures to protect themselves against known vulnerabilities.

 Requirements

 iOS 15.3-16.0